fabiomattei/uddocs/_tutorials/letscreateanewjsontemplatelist.md

 What we want is a list composed by data extracted from a database through a query and inserted in an unordered list.

+### The Json resource I would like to write in order to have the desired outcome

 The json resource should look like:

 {% highlight json %}